 Section 1.
-There shall be an annual meeting of the Convention in each calendar year at such time and place manner of holding, whether in person or electronically, as the Ecclesiastical Authority shall appoint by a call issued, in the absence of such other reasonable time provided by Convention by Canon, at least four months before the meeting.
+There shall be an annual meeting of the Convention in each calendar year at such time and place as the Ecclesiastical Authority shall appoint by a call issued, in the absence of such other reasonable time provided by Convention by Canon, at least four months before the meeting.
+The meeting shall be held in person unless the Ecclesiastical Authority with the consent of Standing Committee orders the meeting to be held electronically.

 Section 2.
-The Ecclesiastical Authority shall have power to call a special meeting of the Convention (and shall call a special meeting upon the request of the Standing Committee), designating the time, place manner of holding, whether in person or electronically, and purpose of such meeting by a call issued at least sixty days before the meeting.
+The Ecclesiastical Authority shall have power to call a special meeting of the Convention (and shall call a special meeting upon the request of the Standing Committee), designating the time, place and purpose of such meeting by a call issued at least sixty days before the meeting.
+The meeting shall be held in person unless the Ecclesiastical Authority with the consent of Standing Committee orders the meeting to be held electronically.
 No business, other than that stated in the call, shall be transacted except by unanimous vote of the special meeting.
 The record of the vote must show a quorum was present.

 Section 3.
 Notice of the time and place of every annual or special meeting of the Convention shall be given by the Secretary of Convention.
 Such notification shall be in printed or written form sent by mail to every member of the Clergy actually and canonically resident in the Diocese, and Clerk of every Vestry or Mission Committee in union with Convention.
 Notification shall be sent at least twenty-five days before the time appointed for the meeting unless otherwise stipulated in this Constitution or the Canons of this Diocese.
 The notice of every annual meeting shall include: an agenda of the Convention, a copy of the proposed Diocesan Budget for the coming year, the text of any proposed change to the Constitution or the Canons of this Diocese, the text of any measure affecting the financial responsibility of Parishes or Missions to the Diocese, the text of Resolutions to be brought before the Convention, except for Resolutions received by the Convention by unanimous consent of the Delegates, and a verbatim copy of the call issued by the Ecclesiastical Authority.
 This canon does not apply to the election of a Bishop, nor to a member of the clergy serving in, or a lay person who is a communicant in good standing in a parish or organized mission in union with the convention of the Diocese of Northern California.
-Contemporaneously with the call by the Ecclesiastical Authority the Secretary of Convention shall give notice of the call to Clergy having seat, voice, and vote in Convention and to the Clerk of every Vestry or Mission Committee in union with the Dioceses in the manner as Convention may provide by
+Contemporaneously with the call by the Ecclesiastical Authority the Secretary of Convention shall give notice of the call to Clergy having seat, voice, and vote in Convention and to the Clerk of every Vestry or Mission Committee in union with the Diocese in the manner as Convention may provide by Canon or House Rule.
+The notice shall be accompanied by such additional information as Convention may require by Canon or House Rule.